 Remark 4.3.
 It's worth noting that the cost of gradient computation can be reduced by utilizing smaller batch sizes.
-However, our work does not focus on optimizing this aspect.
+Additionally, the application of Rényi Differential Privacy techniques may enhance results by some logarithmic terms.
+However, our work does not focus on optimizing these specific aspects.